Meet the brilliant minds who have joined us on the Women in AI Research podcast to share their insights, experiences, and expertise.

 Dr. Angelica Lim is an AI roboticist.
 She is an Assistant Professor in Computing Science at Simon Fraser University and leads the SFU Rosie Lab, where she builds artificial intelligence software for robots to interact with social intelligence and empathy.
 Her research addresses the question 'Could a robot have feelings?' by combining neuroscience, machine learning and developmental psychology.
 Angelica has a Ph.D. and M.Sc. in Computer Science from Kyoto University, Japan, specializing in AI applied to Robotics, and a B.Sc. in Computing Science (specializing in Artificial Intelligence) from Simon Fraser University in Canada.

-CTO at Monark Health.
+CTO at Monark Health, Canada.

 Faiza is the Chief Technology Officer (CTO) of Monark Health, an innovative startup dedicated to leveraging AI to support individuals overcoming Alcohol Use Disorder (AUD), and she also works as an AI consultant.
 As a Natural Language Processing (NLP) scientist, Faiza specializes in fairness in language models, diverse NLP applications, and applied research, ensuring that AI technologies are equitable and inclusive.
 Faiza holds a Master’s and PhD in Computer Science from Columbia University.
 She further developed her expertise through postdoctoral research at the University Health Network (UHN) and St. Michael’s Hospital in Toronto and as a co-founder of a healthcare startup.
 She has also had the opportunity to teach as a sessional lecturer at the University of Toronto Scarborough.
 Her career spans both industry and academia, including roles as a Data Scientist at Manulife and an Applied Machine Learning Scientist at the Vector Institute for AI, where she has led cross-functional teams, directed collaborative research initiatives, and held workshops to bridge academic research with real-world applications.
 Her expertise extends to stakeholder engagement, AI adoption strategies, and mentoring junior team members.
 Faiza is also deeply committed to responsible AI development.
 She served as the lead organizer of the Responsible Language Models Workshop at the Association for the Advancement of Artificial Intelligence (AAAI) in 2024.